 How do I receive the forms for Student Housing?

-Once you are accepted to the University, you must commit to the University by paying the $250 commitment deposit to Student Accounts.
+Once you are accepted to the University, you must commit to the University by paying the tuition deposit to Student Accounts.
 The Student Housing Office will automatically send you an email with a link to instructions on how to apply for on-campus housing.
-All students wishing to live on campus must complete the online application, electronically acknowledge the License Agreement, and pay a non-refundable $400 Housing Deposit to Student Accounts.
+All students wishing to live on campus must complete the online application, electronically acknowledge the License Agreement, and pay a non-refundable $450 Housing Deposit to Student Accounts.

 I am a new student; when will I receive my Fall assignment?